Appraisal vs. Inspection: 4 Key Differences

 Remember that an appraisal examines factors that contribute to a property’s fair market value.
 Here are some of the primary factors that go into an appraisal, per the NAR.

-Unlike an appraisal, a home inspector's goal is to examine the structural integrity of the home and its systems.
+Unlike an appraisal, a home inspector’s goal is to assess the home’s structural integrity and systems.
 An inspector will evaluate the following:

 • Exterior grounds (walkways, driveways, stairs, fences, yard, etc.)